npe1011/grrm2xtb/README.md

 The charge and multiplicity in the GRRM input are neglected and have no effect.
 In case no environmental variables are set, the default settings are used (charge = 0, multiplicity = 1, gas phase, GFN2).
 `XTB_MULTI` should be a spin multiplicity like in Gaussian or GRRM, not Na-Nb (--uhf for XTB).
 Internally, `--uhf` is set to multiplicity-1.
+XTB calculations are done in sub-directories in XTB_SCRATCH_DIR.
+If not provided, sub-directories are prepared in the GRRM working directory.

 ```
 export XTB_CHARGE=0